 I’ll tell you what the difference is, apart from a week in Chiang Mai and a few days and weekends here and there I’ve always travelled with a partner, or a friend, I’ve rarely travelled alone.
 The fact that I was undertaking this adventure without my male partner, meant DANGER! *ROLLS EYES CONTINUOUSLY*

 I’m pretty convinced the negative reactions are down to the fact that I’m a woman.
 I strongly believe that if my brother* answered the question ‘what are you doing over Easter’ with, ‘ I’m going trekking in Nepal’ he would have received a wealth of positivity maybe even envy (*if we imagine my brother as an adventurous traveller because he’s not).

-Yes, I’m sure that women are more likely than men to suffer from unwanted attention, inappropriate behaviour, sexual advances, a myriad of depressing and revolting issues; this is probably why the adventures of solo female travellers are often met with crumpled browns, frown lines and worried eyes.
+Yes, I’m sure that women are more likely than men to suffer from unwanted attention, inappropriate behaviour, sexual advances, a myriad of depressing and revolting issues; this is probably why the adventures of solo female travellers are often met with crumpled brows, frown lines and worried eyes.